 MELODY STANFORD MARTIN

-What do a transreligious mystical philosopher, a druid folk activist musician, and a contemplative Jewish agnostic have in common?
+What do a transreligious mystical philosopher/data scientist, a druid activist musician/author, and an Alaskan adventurer/recovering theologian have in common?

-You can find out about Wesley, Melody, and Molly on the Wildhouse Publications web site (wildhousepublications.com).
+You can find out about Wesley, Melody, and Dave on the Wildhouse Publishing website.
 And you can find out about our amazing editorial advisors right here.

 MEET THE BOARD